jeske717/injected-test-runner/README.md

             private InjectableThing injectableThing1;
         }

-In addition, if you need RoboGuice to load an actual Module during the unit test run, add the @RequiredModules annotation:
+In addition, if you need RoboGuice to load an actual Module during the unit test run, add the @RequiredModules annotation (slated for 1.2):

     @RunWith(InjectedTestRunner.class)
     @RequiredModules(SomeProductionModule.class)